 Responsive Web Design (RWD) is a design approach aimed at crafting sites to provide an optimal viewing experience.
 That means: easy reading and navigation with a minimum of resizing, panning, and scrolling across a gradient of different devices.
-At Usersnap we think a great deal of Responsive Design.
+At Usersnap we think a great deal of Responsive Design, and letting screen capture tools lead the way.
 Simply re-size your browser window, or open this blog on your smartphone, and you’ll know what we’re talking about.

 Ethan Marcotte coined the term responsive web design in a May 2010 article in A List Apart.
 He then described the theory and practice of responsive web design in his 2011 book Responsive Web Design.
 Subsequently, Responsive Web Design was listed second in Top Web Design Trends for 2012 by .net magazine.
 Mashable called 2013 the Year of Responsive Web Design, as they see a ‘major shift in the consumption habits of their audience: